TMJ Treatment – Chicago, IL

 Jaw Pain & Headaches

 Do your days typically start with a sore jaw or headache?
 Does your jaw feel stiff and pop or click each time you move it?
 If so, then you might be dealing with a temporomandibular joint disorder, or TMD.
 The temporomandibular joint (TMJ) allows your jaw to move comfortably in all directions, but problems in this part of the body can lead to pain that’s felt throughout the mouth, head, and neck.
-Fortunately, UDP has our own TMJ/TMD specialist, Dr. Tony Tomaro, who can help patients figure out what is causing their problem and provide the longstanding relief they deserve.
+Fortunately, UDP has our own TMJ/TMD specialist, Dr. Tony Tomaro, who can help patients figure out what is causing their problem and provide the longstanding relief they deserve with personalized TMJ treatment in Chicago, IL.

 Why Choose University Dental Professionals for TMJ/TMD Treatment?